György Golomán

-György "G. G." Golomán (born April 2, 1996) is a Hungarian professional basketball player for Lietkabelis Panevėžys of the Lithuanian Basketball League and the EuroCup.
+György "G. G." Golomán (born 2 April 1996) is a Hungarian professional basketball player for Hiopos Lleida of the Liga ACB.
 He played college basketball for the UCLA Bruins.
 Golomán went undrafted in the 2018 NBA draft.
 He started his career with Egis Körmend.

 High school career

 Golomán went to high school in Körmend, Hungary, for 3 years, and was part of the Hungarian men's national under-19 basketball team, when an American high school scout noticed him.
 He went overseas to Florida for his final high school season, playing for Sagemont School.
 He was recruited to UCLA after assistant Ed Schilling came to watch his teammate Prince Ali.

 College career

 Golomán played in 35 games in his freshman season at the University of California, Los Angeles (UCLA), averaging 1.3 points per game in 10.8 minutes of play.
 During his sophomore season, he played in 15 games, averaging 2.0 points per game in 12.1 minutes of play, before an injury ended his season.
 In his junior season, he made his first start, starting 5 games out of the 35 UCLA played that season.
 He averaged 3.7 points per game in 11.5 minutes.
-With the departure of T. J. Leaf in the 2017 NBA Draft, Golomán became the starting power forward for the Bruins in 2017–18.
+With the departure of T. J. Leaf in the 2017 NBA draft, Golomán became the starting power forward for the Bruins in 2017–18.
 He started 30 games out of 33, and averaged 7.1 points, and 4.2 rebounds per game in 24.4 minutes of play.